MattBarrs/hostaway-reviews-app/README.md

    npm start
    ```

-4. Open your browser and navigate to `http://localhost:3000` to view the application.
+4. Open your browser and navigate to `http://localhost:4000` to view the application.

 ## Usage

 - The home page provides an overview of the reviews.
 - Navigate to the manager dashboard to filter and manage reviews.
 - Each review card displays detailed information about the review, including ratings for different categories.

-## Contributing

-Feel free to submit issues or pull requests for improvements or bug fixes.